channingwalton/transaction-monad/README.md

 The PostCommit functions tend to be things like sending an email or updating another system after a workflow transition has occurred.
 We don't want the email sent if the workflow transition failed to be successfully committed. (e.g. "Thanks for the $1M you've deposited today." when the deposit failed.)

-However, this effect stack is a little cumbersome so
+However, this effect stack is a little cumbersome so:

 ## The Monad to Rule Them All